aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ### Naive chunking

-The naive encoding approach (illustrated on the left side of the image below) involves splitting the text beforehand and applying an embedding model to each chunk.
-A common method for generating a single embedding from all chunks is mean pooling on the token-level embeddings (by averaging the embeddings of all the chunks).
-You can find an example of this in the [OpenAI CookBook](https://cookbook.openai.com/examples/embedding_long_inputs).
+The naive encoding approach (shown on the left side of the image below) involves splitting the text into chunks beforehand and applying an embedding model to each chunk.
+A common method for generating a single embedding from each chunk is to use mean pooling on the token-level embeddings, where the embeddings of all tokens are averaged.

-To split the text, we can use a fixed length, though in some cases, splitting at paragraph or sentence boundaries may better preserve the text's meaning.
+To split the text, we can use a fixed length (you can find an implementation in the [OpenAI CookBook](https://cookbook.openai.com/examples/embedding_long_inputs)), though in some cases, splitting at paragraph or sentence boundaries may better preserve the text's meaning.
 This approach has been implemented in Langchain via the function `RecursiveCharacterTextSplitter` (see this [blog](https://dev.to/eteimz/understanding-langchains-recursivecharactertextsplitter-2846) for more detailed explanations of this function.)